NabeekhAbid/email-vault-backend/README.md

 ### 4. Set up environment variables

-<Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following command:

 ```plaintext
 DATABASE_URL="sqlite:///./test.db"    # Or the URL for your PostgreSQL/MySQL database